Behavioural pseudometrics for continuous-time diffusions: Another approach through trajectories

-\begin{proof} We have proven in Lemma \ref{lemma:prep-magie} that such a function $h$ can be approximated at pairs of trajectories by functions from $\cL_\tau$ and $t \in \mathbb{Q}_{\geq 0}$.

-Since the function $h$ and all functions in $\cL_\tau$ are continuous and since $\cL_\tau$ is closed under $\min$ and $\max$, we can apply Lemma \ref{lemma:magie}, and we get that the function $h$ can be approximated by functions in $\cL_\tau$. \end{proof}
+\begin{proof} Lemma \ref{lemma:prep-magie} says that such a function $h$ can be approximated at pairs of trajectories by functions from $\cL_\tau$.
+Since $h$ and all functions in $\cL_\tau$ are continuous, and since $\cL_\tau$ is closed under $\min$ and $\max$, we can apply Lemma \ref{lemma:magie} to get that $h$ can be approximated by functions in $\cL_\tau$ on $\Omega'$. \end{proof}

-\paragraph*{A fixpoint of $\cG$: } Using previously proven lemmas, the proof is quite similar to the one in Section \ref{sec:logics} in order to show that $\ell^c$ is a fixpoint of $\cG_c$.
+\paragraph*{A fixpoint of $\cG$: } Using previously proven lemmas, we can follow a proof quite similar to the one in Section \ref{sec:logics} to show the following.

-\begin{theorem} The pseudometric $\ell^c$ is a fixpoint of $\cG_c$: $\ell^c = \cG_c(\ell^c)$. \end{theorem}
+\begin{theorem} The pseudometric $\ell^c$ is a fixpoint of $\cG_c$. \end{theorem}

-\begin{proof} We will omit writing the index $c$ in this proof.
+\begin{proof} We will omit writing the index $c$ in $\ell$ and $\cG$.